 North Falls: this 136-foot-tall beauty has carved out a cave behind it through the erosion of softer rock buried by lava flows millennia ago, while the hard basalt remained intact.
 Since the trail takes you into the cave, North Falls has been deemed one of the coolest waterfall experiences in the Pacific Northwest.

-The next morning, we rose bright and early for race day.
-When we arrived, we saw two hot air balloons rising into the air.
-How cool!
-Not a bad way to start the day.
+The next morning, we rose bright and early for race day!
+When we arrived, we saw two hot air balloons rising into the air, which was definitely not a bad way to start our day.

 Being my first ever half marathon, crossing the finish line was a truly momentous occasion and a bit emotional.
 Okay, so I cried.

-To prepare our stomachs for all the wine and to commemorate our fine accomplishment, they had pizza and bananas at the finish line, along with our fun, shiny medals.
+To prepare our stomachs for all the wine and to commemorate our big accomplishment, they had pizza and bananas at the finish line, along with our fun, shiny medals.

-Then, we were able to walk around and try some free wine—you know, exactly what you want to have right after you burn 1,000+ calories.
+Then, we were able to walk around and try some free wine—you know, exactly what you want to do right after burning 1,000+ calories.

 A Broad Recommendation: To register for the Fueled by Fine Wine Half Marathon, check out the Foot Traffic website.
-The cost at the time of our race was $75.00, which included the race, an official race shirt, a logo’d wine glass, a finishers medal, a custom race bib and a punch card for the post-race wine tasting tent.
+The cost at the time of our race was $75, which included the race, an official race shirt, a logoed wine glass, a finishers medal, a custom race bib, and a punch card for the post-race wine tasting tent.

-After catching a second wind, we headed to Argyle Winery, which offered a free tasting and appetizers to all race runners—how fun!
-This included Candace, since she technically was a registered runner even though she had opted out of race day due to an injured hamstring.
+After catching a second wind, we headed to Argyle Winery, which offered a free tasting and appetizers to all race runners—how cool!
+This included Candace, since she technically was a registered runner even though she opted out of race day due to an injured hamstring.

 Founded in 1987, Argyle quietly established its reputation as an Oregon icon with its collection of sparkling wines, Chardonnays, Pinot Noirs and Rieslings.
 Lettie Teague of the Wall Street Journal called it “Oregon’s best-known Champagne-method sparkling wine house”.